apache/cordova-coho/docs/platforms-release-process.md

 ### Update the Docs

-Follow the README at https://github.com/apache/cordova-docs
+Follow the README at https://github.com/apache/cordova-docs, and specifically the deploy section: https://github.com/apache/cordova-docs#deploying

 ### Announce It!
  1. Announce the release to the world!